pmbittner/Polypropylene/README.md

 We suggest heading to the `main.cpp` for getting an entry point and quick start.

 We plan to publish examples of usage of Polypropylene in video game development but this requires more code polishing, yet.

+For further instructions, please have a look at our [wiki](https://github.com/PaulAtTUBS/Polypropylene/wiki).

 ## Future Plans and Open Issues
 -   Type System: Identifying entities by the properties they implement.